§case study

 A concise explanation of the article's key points.

-Here is my stance for 2026: profitability discipline is the gatekeeper for premium SaaS business valuation multiples.
+Here is my stance for 2026: profitability discipline is the gatekeeper for premium SaaS valuation multiples.
 Most advisors will disagree, but I price margin and retention before I price growth.
 If you cannot defend unit economics in one page, you will not defend your multiple in diligence.
+Run your baseline through the SaaS valuation calculator to see where your company lands on this range before you read further.

 Why SaaS business valuation multiples widened in 2025/2026